photography by Kevin Ocampo

-Resident Musician / Music Consultant
+Resident Artist / Music Consultant

 PJ is a full-time percussionist whose residency at the Space Upstairs since 2007 has seen him take the shape of musician, dancer, teacher and composer.
 His elastic rhythms and beat-scapes can be heard at nearly every Space Upstairs event either in the flesh or over the speakers at a monthly happening.
 PJ's profession as full-time dance accompanist has been a grindstone for his innate athleticism, sensitivity in storytelling the moment and untethered tone brimming with nods to cardiac arrhythmia, extended technique and his percussion study in Ghana.
 PJ's original compositions for The Pillow Project's Twenty Eighty-Four and Paper Memory launched a new chapter in scoring dance of which he has composed, performed, recorded and edited 9 within 9 years.

 PJ is a trail-blazer, literally and figuratively, with a truly unique concoction of experience and influence.
 Like his free-jazz mentor, Milford Graves, PJ does not often settle into the background.
 PJ's recent performances might incorporate acoustic percussion, TerraPan (aka hang drum), minimalist piano, vocalization, digital sampling and looping, toy instruments, found percussion, meditation bells and bowls, and harmonica.
 With PJ, you never know.